 Spend benchmarks for air travel are included.
-Data used to create these benchmarks was provided by the travel and accommodation comparison site, KAYAK.
+Data used to create these benchmarks was provided by the travel and accommodation comparison site, KAYAK, which is an extensive search engine with flight prices from hundreds of travel sites.
 This was given in the form of a random selection of around 1200 flights with the associated distance travelled and cost.
-This data was validated by spend and distance data provided by companies in the tv industry.
+This data was validated by spend and distance data provided by the BAFTA albert Consortium members in the film and TV industry.

-The benchmarks created have been combined with up-to-date data provided by a group of albert Consortium members who report on their air travel spend by distance.
+The benchmarks created have been combined with up-to-date data provided by a group of BAFTA albert Consortium members who report on their air travel spend by distance.